-- FAA Tracking Number (FTN) - Designated Examiner Name, Designation Number and certificate number - Inspector Name, certificate number (if applicable) and FAA Flight Standards District Office (FSDO)/Office code - Name, Location of Training Center and School Certification number (when provided for experience/qualification) - Medical Certificate information (date of issue, certificate class, Aviation Medical Examiner's Name) - English Proficiency (Y/N) - Certificate or rating for which tested; approved or disapproved - Recommending Instructors Name and certificate number (if applicable)
+- FAA Tracking Number (FTN) - Designated Examiner Name, Designation Number and expiration date and Certificate Number - Inspector Name, certificate number (if applicable) and FAA Flight Standards District Office (FSDO)/Office code - Name, Location of Training Center and School Certification Number, Curriculum from which graduated (when provided for experience/qualification) - Medical Certificate information (date of issue, certificate class, type of medical, Aviation Medical Examiner's Name) - English Proficiency (Y/N) - Medical limitations preventing English proficiency - Certificate or rating for which tested; approved or disapproved

-The applicant then identifies the type of certificate held, date of issuance, and pilot type, and reviews the application prior to submission.
-Additionally, for each application type, the applicant must submit the required documentation in accordance with 14 CFR 61.
+• Recommending Instructors Name and certificate number (if applicable) The applicant then identifies the type of certificate held, date of issuance, pilot type, and reviews the application prior to submission.
+Applicants must complete the entire application before subsequent review of the application can start by examiners.
+Additionally, for each application type, the applicant must submit the required documentation in accordance with 14 CFR Part 61.